railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

    :align: center

    *Defining a Work Center*

-.. tip:: Missing fields

-        If some fields such as :guilabel:`Analytic Journal, General Account` in the view are missing, you have to add the user group ``Useability / Analytic Accounting``.

 A work center should have a name.
 You then assign a type: Machine or Human, a code and the operating hours, i.e. ``Working Period``.
 The Working Time(s) can be defined through the menu :menuselection:`Manufacturing --> Configuration --> Resources --> Working Time`.
 The figure :ref:`fig-mrpwkc2` represents the hours from Monday